aneekroy/ActiveLLM/README.md

 This repository contains the experimental code and results (including prompts and answers) used for the ActiveLLM experiments as described in the paper by Markus Bayer and Christian Reuter.

-Notice: Since the paper is only pre-printed, the code is not fully optimized and may contain some bugs.
+Notice: Since the paper is only pre-printed, the code is not fully optimized, where some manual steps have to be performed, and the scripts may contain some bugs.

 ### Directory Structure